 Ideal for ambitious and enterprising students, many UK universities place a strong emphasis on preparing you for career success.
 During your programme at the International Study Centre you will benefit from an integrated careers service. to prepare you to confidently enter the world of work.

 You will graduate from the University of Lincoln prepared to confidently enter the world of work.

-- 95% of graduates are in employment or further study within six months after finishing their course, according to the latest Destinations of Leavers from Higher Education Survey.
+- 96% of graduates are in employment or further study within six months after finishing their course, according to the latest Destination of Leavers from Higher Education survey 2016/17.

 - Lincoln graduates go on to successful careers at a range of global companies, including BBC, Disney, Sony, UNICEF and many more.

 What to expect at Lincoln

 At the International Study Centre, you can expect to learn in a supportive environment that will prepare you for undergraduate university study with the International Foundation Year or International Year One.

 The teaching style at universities in the UK may be different from those in your home country.
 You will spend a lot of time studying independently, with some group work to improve your communication, leadership and team working skills.
 You can expect your classes to be a combination of:

 - lectures and tutorials